 - Sag in chain

 - Personal mistakes like misreading, miscounting by loss of arrows, reading of chain wrongly, etc.

 Advantages Of Chain Surveying

 - It is a simple method of surveying.

-- Chain and tape are easy to use and anyone can use once they are given some basic training.
+- Chain and tape are easy to use, and anyone can use them once they are given some basic training.

-- The equipment used in chain surveying are cheap.
+- The equipment used in chain surveying is cheap.

 Disadvantages Of Chain Surveying

-- It is useful only where there are no obstacles, such as a plain ground.
+- It is useful only where there are no obstacles, such as plain ground.

-- If there is a variation in temperature, it may cause error in results.
+- If there is a variation in temperature, it may cause an error in results.